semester-long study abroad

 HOW DOES IT WORK?

 In short, it works like this: two local Ecuadorian communities invite 5 to 12 international students to live in their community and study/create with an equal amount (or more) of community-selected counterparts.
 The international students will spend half of the semester in each community, completing two of their core courses in the first community and two in the second.
 Together the international students and local counterparts form a cohort.
 The cohort studies with highly-qualified university professors, professional artists and community educators, and they apply their studies through creative projects that confront global challenges at the local level.
 The "applied" nature of our program, meaning that studies lead to real projects, which are financed by student tuition, is what makes our work immediately sustainable.

-Each semester, there are three educational excursions, in which international students participate jointly with community counterparts
+Each semester includes unique educational excursions, in which international students participate jointly with community counterparts

 We want to form diverse cohorts of exceptional and passionate individuals.
 We treat our applicants with a personal touch and give every one our serious consideration.